 I ask the committee to send me any comments between now and June 30th, but to remember our plan is limited by several factors, one of them is our head count.
 We do have six open positions.
 We have some positions that we've struggled to fill for a very long time and it's very challenging, not just for us but other departments throughout the district to be able to hire good qualified people.
-We've got a couple people that are eligible for retirement and then we have some unpredictable risks that occur during the year.
-Some of the requirements of the Auditor General, some of the Inspector General.
+We've got a couple and syntax errors where the contract language required minor modification, but, as Joris mentioned, all the comments provided by management addressed the individual findings within the deliverable.